Farama-Foundation/farama.org/_posts/2023-04-25-Announcing-Shimmy.md

 read_time: 3
 ---

+Have you ever wanted to use [dm-control](https://github.com/deepmind/dm_control) with [stable-baselines3](https://github.com/DLR-RM/stable-baselines3)?
 Reinforcement learning (RL) environments and benchmarks use a range of different APIs, and often lack compatibility with standard training libraries.
 This results in a fractured ecosystem, and creates single-problem solutions that cannot be easily adapted to new domains.